 Medicare plans that include prescription drug coverage will vary by location and which Medicare-approved private insurance company is offering the plan.
-Additionally, these plans may also change each year, which means that beneficiaries should expect changes for 2018 Medicare Part D.
+These plans may also change each year, so expect changes for 2019 Medicare Part D.

 Beneficiaries pay an additional amount out-of-pocket for Medicare Part D coverage.
-Each plan sets its own monthly premium and copayment amounts, but the Centers for Medicare & Medicaid Services determines other costs on an annual basis.
-2018 Medicare Part D costs will be:
+Each plan sets its own monthly premium and copayment or coinsurance amounts, but the Centers for Medicare & Medicaid Services determines other costs on an annual basis.
+Here’s some 2019 Medicare Part D cost information:

-Once beneficiaries have paid for their annual deductible and they and their plans have reached the initial coverage limit by paying $3,750 on covered drugs, they will then enter the 2018 Medicare Part D coverage gap (also known as the “donut hole“).
-Within this coverage gap, beneficiaries are responsible for the full cost of their prescription drug coverage.
+Once you’ve paid your plan’s annual deductible, if you and your plan reach the coverage limit by paying $3,820 on covered drugs, you’ll enter the 2019 Medicare Part D coverage gap (also known as the “donut hole“).
+Within this coverage gap, you’ll pay no more than 25% of the plan’s cost for covered brand-name prescription drugs and no more than 37% of the plan’s cost for generic prescription drugs.
 Please note that beneficiaries who get Extra Help paying for Part D costs will not enter the Part D coverage gap.